-We use organic ingredients when possible, our eggs are from a local farm, maple syrup from our trees and berries are from the property when in season.
+We use organic ingredients when possible, maple syrup from our trees and berries are from the property when in season.
 We use rice, soy or almond milk in baking.
 Pancakes are vegan and we substitute various flours for those with gluten intolerance.

-Retreat Facilitators Can Make Requests From The Following Sample Menu But It Is Meant As A Guide – most folks leave it to Liz to prepare what suits the day
+Retreat Facilitators Can Make Requests From The Following Sample Menu But It Is Meant As A Guide – most folks leave it to us to prepare what suits the day

 Mushroom and Kale

 Chilli sin carne – photo beside with savoury cornbread muffins

 Oven Baked sandwiches with green apple & mango chutney

 Asian slaw – Chinese cabbage, bean sprouts, carrots with sesame oil and fresh ginger